Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 To freeze: Pizza dough can be frozen once shaped into balls then stored for up to 3 months.
 Simply place dough into an airtight container or well-sealed freezer bag.
 When ready to bake, transfer frozen dough from freezer to refrigerator to thaw for 1 day or at room temperature for 4 to 8 hours.
 Remove dough from plastic, cover and let proof as above until soft and puffy to the touch.

-To reheat pizza: Place remaining pizza on a baking sheet and warm at 350ºF (177ºC) for 5 minutes just until heated through.
+To reheat pizza: Place leftover pizza on a baking sheet and warm at 350ºF (177ºC) for 5 minutes just until heated through.

 Posted In: All Recipes, Bread Recipes, Dinner, Pizza